Digitalswede/ADS_2021/README.md

   - Since the model for speaker differentation we used came to be quite complex, it would be interesting to see new projects aim to identify the patient's voice as a profile to compare other voices against.
 Samples might be collected over a period of time and eventually could be used to compare all detected speech to the patient themselves, instead of always comparing every segment with all voices therein.
 This might result in higher accuracy for determining whether or not it is the patient who is speaking.

   - It would have been interesting to see how the algorithm performs on conversations being played from a speaker, such as a TV or cellphone.
-Since sound being played from speaker generally has less information than speech from a human being, it might decrease the performance of the model.
+Since sound being played from speaker generally has less frequench ranged than speech from a human being (as discussed in 2.1), it might decrease the performance of the model.
 However, a model trained to detect these 'artifical' sounds might be very useful.
-It could, for instance, identify when a dementia patient is talking to their TV (a sign of dementia progressing)
+Such a model could, for instance, identify when a dementia patient is talking to their TV (a sign of dementia progressing).
 </details>